SamuelDAlencar/blitz_test/README.md

 # Ebyrt task-manager

-  Task manager that allows the user to sign in, log in, add a task, delete, and update it's state (still no edit subject option implemented)
+  Task manager that allows the user to sign in, log in, add a task, delete, and update it's state (still no task subject editing option implemented)

  # Techs used